Lauzy/LyricView/README.md

 ```

-Set prompt while there is no lyric data:
+Set the description while there is no lyric data:

 ```java